 \subsection{Modern Buildings and Palm Tree Distribution}

-The Spearman correlation between the number of modern human buildings and the number of palm trees detected in each 200x200 m cell grid and the detected palms (Figure \ref{fig:footprint_and_palms}B) was low (\( \rho = 0.21\), p-value \(< 0.001\)), suggesting weak relationship between the presence of modern buildings and the distribution of palm trees in the study area.
-This pattern is mainly driven by small modern nucleated settlements and low density dispersed farms populations located at lower elevations on the western side of the study area, away from zones from the largest clusters of detected palms.
+The Spearman correlation assessing the relationship between the number of modern human buildings and palm tree counts within 200 × 200 m grid cells across the study area (Figure \ref{fig:footprint_and_palms}B) was low (\( \rho = 0.21\), p-value \(< 0.001\)), indicating a weak association between contemporary built infrastructure and palm tree distribution.
+This analysis was conducted to evaluate whether the palm clustering patterns observed near archaeological sites could be explained by modern human activities.
+The weak correlation suggests that present-day buildings do not account for the observed palm density patterns.
+This result is largely driven by small, nucleated modern settlements and low-density, dispersed farm populations concentrated at lower elevations on the western side of the study area, spatially separated from the areas containing the largest palm clusters.